 - Analysis of every other Maryland county

 One question we always seem to get is why do we offer our "intellectual property" at great time and expense to assist other malpractice and accident lawyers?
 There are two answers.
 First, our lawyers are dedicated to continuing to educate other lawyers.
 Miller & Zois are committed to giving back to the legal community.
 The second?
-We are looking for referrals in serious injury cases.
+We are looking for referrals in serious injury and wrongful death cases.

 If you need help, call Ron Miller at 800-553-8082.
 He will be glad to talk to you.Related Topics